 The form should be filled out within seven days of the injury.14

-Filing the form does not mean that the injured worker requires medical treatment.
+Filing the form does not mean that you require medical treatment.
 It only means that there was an incident at work

 Example: Thomas is a blackjack dealer and injures his back at work.
 He tells his supervisor.